mdeand/language-design/doc/Bytecode VM/Effects.md

 It's important to note that Ribbon's effects are **delimited**.
 The `push_set` and `pop_set` instructions create a clear boundary.
 An effect can only be handled by a handler within its dynamic scope.
 This prevents the "action at a distance" problems associated with undelimited, global exception systems and provides a clear, lexical structure for developers to follow.

-In essence, Ribbon's effect system is not designed to be a general-purpose coroutine or continuation framework.
+Ribbon's effect system is not designed to be a general-purpose coroutine or continuation framework.
 It is a highly-optimized tool for one specific, powerful purpose: **structured, non-local control flow with static safety guarantees**.
 It provides the expressive power of effects without sacrificing the performance and predictability required by a true systems language.

 ### The Life of an Effect